vlandham/new_monsters/out/new_monsters.md

 Going from place to place.

 Looking, seeking, searching,
-for a home to call a face.
+For a home to call a face.

 They never stop for long,
-for every face they've spied,
+For every face they've spied,

 Is already filled,
-unfortunately occupied.
+Unfortunately occupied.

 So on they float, two eyes on the breeze.
 Going from town to town.

 Talking to each other with blinks and winks,
-never making a sound.
+Never making a sound.

 Climb up a hill and close your eyes
-on some windy night.
+On some windy night.

 And the Wandering Eyes might land on you,
-and give you quite a fright.
+And give you quite a fright.

 # The Something